51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 'csv' data file, which can be consumed and stored in a database or whatever other form is needed for querying.

-For details on the additional meta-data, see the
+For details on the additional metadata, see the
 [data model specification](../../data-model-specification/README.md).

 ### Match metric Properties